How to have Great Relationships

-(This is the second issue of the Pegasus NLP Newsletter – 1st February 2000)
+(This is an edited version of the article first published in the Pegasus NLP Newsletter - 1st February 2000)

 One of the keys to a successful and happy life is the ability to have great relationships - at home, at work, and in your social life.

 The following suggestions are based on the skills and attitudes of Great Relaters - people who develop and maintain wonderful relationships.
 By using NLP to model, or identify the characteristics of, 'Great Relaters' we discover an extensive list.
 Attractive as the prospect might be there is no '3-steps to success' formula.
 It is a more complex, but learnable process.

 The following is a fairly random first selection.
 It is a starter to get you up and running.
 We will return to the topic in future issues.